rackerlabs/support-how-to/content/how-to/cloud-backup/rackspace-cloud-backup-view-backup-information/index.md

 You can view the details of a backup's activity by clicking **View Details** in its entry.

-You can also view the server details by clicking the name of the server, or you can display the details page for the backup by clicking the backup's name in the activity entry.
+You can also view the server details by clicking the server's name, or you can display the **Details** page for the backup by clicking the backup's name in the activity entry.

 **Next steps:** [Cloud Backup actions](/support/how-to/rackspace-cloud-backup-backup-actions)